 - Confidential STI testing

 - Condoms and dental dams are available in the bathrooms on the 1st and 3rd floors of Health Services.
-Reality condoms, non-latex condoms and lube can be purchased at Health Education, Room 310.
+FC2 condoms, non-latex condoms and lube can be purchased at Health Promotion, Room 310.

 - Allergy injections and immunizations